ADHD: Is What You Eat Slowing You Down?

 - Positive reinforcement: Providing rewards or praise in exchange for desired behavior.
-Example: Child finishes dinner and is allowed to take the dog for a walk.
+Example: The child finishes dinner and is allowed to take the dog for a walk.

 - Time-out: Removing access to desired activity because of misbehavior.
-Example: Child screams at Mom and, as a result, must sit in the corner of the room for 10 minutes.
+Example: The child screams at Mom and, as a result, must sit in the corner of the room for 10 minutes.

-- Response Cost: Child loses privileges because of undesirable behavior.
+- Response Cost: The child loses privileges because of undesirable behavior.
 Example: Child loses computer privileges for not completing chores.

 There are also different forms of behavioral therapy, such as cognitive therapy and mindfulness therapy, which are also useful treatments for ADHD.

-Mindfulness therapy is similar to cognitive behavior therapy in that it teaches you to notice your own thoughts as just thoughts, without identifying with them.
+- Mindfulness therapy.
+This type of therapy is similar to cognitive behavior therapy in that it teaches you to notice your own thoughts as just thoughts without identifying with them.
 It’s being aware of what’s happening in the present moment without judgment.

 Though these two types of therapies – medications and behavioral therapy — do work, there is a problem.
 Up to 17.5% of children with ADHD surveyed by the Centers for Disease Control were not receiving any treatments for their condition.
 Could this be because medications and psychological therapy are too expensive?
 Is there a better, cheaper way to treat ADHD?